civicrm/org.civicrm.volunteer/docs/index.md

 * Manually [assign volunteers to shifts](/assignments)
 * [Log](/logging-hours) and [report](/reporting) on volunteer hours

-This documentation book provides assistance to users, administrators, and developers of CiviVoluneer.
+This documentation book provides assistance to users, administrators, and developers of CiviVolunteer.

 ## Other resources